DanFabb/pycafe/docs/source/index.rst

-Welcome to the pyCAFE project template project's documentation!
+Welcome to the pyCAFE project
 ===============================================================

 .. toctree::